9280 S. Kyrene Rd.

 Deciding on the best to sign off a letter can be a challenge!
-Back in the day, clear rules on sign-off etiquette meant people always knew the correct way to sign off a sympathy card, holiday card, or a thank you letter.
+Back in the day, clear rules on sign-off etiquette meant people always knew the correct way to sign off a sympathy card, farewell card, or a thank you letter.
 A more relaxed attitude to written etiquette, fueled by growing informality electronic communication, results in considerable confusion regarding card salutations.
 In particular, when to sign a card “with love” can be difficult to work out.

 Here we take a look at what signing a card “with love” means, the correct way to close personal/formal letters, and alternatives to signing off a communication “with love“.

 Signing off a card “with love“ may mean a number of things, depending on both the recipient and the sender.
 “With love from mom (or dad)”, for example, is a clear statement of a parent’s enduring love for their child.
 A Mothers’ Day or Fathers’ Day card is also commonly (and correctly) signed “with love” from children.

 Beyond signing off communications to family members, the term may also be used to sign-off a letter to a close friend; indicating a deep level of care and affection.
 Or, it may be used at the end of a wedding well-wishes card; this makes a lot of sense, especially when keeping in mind what we discuss in our ultimate wedding wishes guide.

 Older people may be more inclined to use “with love” sparingly, confining it to close family members.
 In contrast, younger people may sign off almost any letter or greeting card “with love” to indicate casual affection or good intent.

 Personal letters may be closed in a variety of ways, depending on both the sender and recipient.
 Although many people now communicate via text or email, a traditional letter to a friend can be the perfect way to send a personal message.